 Woman wearing Zina dress with sirwal

-Woman wearing Zina dress with Sirwal.
+Woman wearing Zina dress with sirwal.

 Sirwal

-The pants, Sirwal, worn under the Zina were full-length, loose cotton or cotton-polyester trousers with tapered legs and attached to narrow tightly fitted cuffs.
+The pants, sirwal, worn under the Zina were full-length, loose cotton or cotton-polyester trousers with tapered legs and attached to narrow tightly fitted cuffs.
 These cuffs were frequently embroidered by hand with simple designs consisting of flowers, border designs, and zigzag patterns in a chain stitching technique.
-As the Sirwal became old, the cuffs were removed and sewn onto the new trouser legs.
-During my stay, most of the embroidery was done by machine and the habit to reuse the cuffs was disappearing as it was relatively cheap to have new Sirwal cuffs made.
+As the sirwal became old, the cuffs were removed and sewn onto the new trouser legs.
+During my stay, most of the embroidery was done by machine and the habit to reuse the cuffs was disappearing as it was relatively cheap to have new sirwal cuffs made.

 The cuffs of old were decorated much more elaborately when compared to the ones made when I was living in Yemen.
 There are reports of intricately hand-embroidered leggings which were prized by the women and would have been kept and thought of as heirlooms.
 These were often made by Jewish Yemeni women, most of whom left Yemen in 1949-1950 and after that, the level of embroidery diminished.
 By the time I arrived in Yemen in 1981 all one could see of these treasures were in the suq stalls aimed at tourists and selling for very high prices.